himmAllRight/himmAllRight-source/content/post/setting-up-pass.md

 ### Conclusion

 That's about it.
-As I previously stated, I've been loving pass for years now.
-It's very simple, but generic and flexible.
-I don't plan to be switching off of it any time soon.
+As I previously stated, I've been loving pass for years, and I don't plan to be switching off of it any time soon.
 At this point, if there is something I want to improve with my password setup...
 I'm sure the community has already created a solution using  pass.